|

 * Does not meet diagnostic criteria for logopenic variant PPA

-* Score of less than 20 on the Mini-Mental State Examination
+* Scores less than 20 on the Mini-Mental State Examination

 * Does not have a study partner who can co-enroll in the study

-* Contraindications for tDCS or MRI scan (History of seizures, head injury, craniotomy, skull surgery or fracture; History of severe or frequent migraines; Metallic implant in head or any metal in head; Pacemaker or cardioverter-defibrillator or any other stimulator; Chronic skin problems; Pregnancy)
+* Has contraindications for tDCS or MRI scan (History of seizures, head injury, craniotomy, skull surgery or fracture; History of severe or frequent migraines; Metallic implant in head or any metal in head; Pacemaker or cardioverter-defibrillator or any other stimulator; Chronic skin problems; Pregnancy)

-* History of stroke, epilepsy, or significant brain injury
+* Has a history of stroke, epilepsy, or significant brain injury

 Conditions7